mesonbuild/meson/docs/markdown/Fs-module.md

 ### is_symlink

-Takes a single string argument and returns true if the path pointed to by the string is a symbolic link.
+Takes a single string or (since 0.59.0) `files()` argument and returns true if the path pointed to by the string is a symbolic link.

 ## File Parameters